Primary syphilis - Anogenital in

 Ocular screening (eg, slit lamp examination) is advised for patients with suspected or proven syphilis.

-Genital ulcers caused by syphilis increase the risk of human immunodeficiency virus (HIV) transmission due to epithelial barrier compromise and increased numbers of macrophages and T-lymphocytes with HIV-specific receptors.
+Immunocompromised patient considerations: Genital ulcers caused by syphilis increase the risk of HIV transmission due to epithelial barrier compromise and increased numbers of macrophages and T-lymphocytes with HIV-specific receptors.

 HIV infection can alter the clinical presentation of syphilis.
 Manifestations include multiple chancres, atypical cutaneous eruptions, increased severity of organ involvement (such as hepatitis and glomerulonephritis), and rapidly developing arteritis and neurosyphilis.
 Neurosyphilis can occur at any stage of syphilis.